Personal Enrichment

 • Ages: 19 and over

-• Course Code: CEW 401-001
+• Course code: CEW 103-009

-Conversational Spanish Level 1
+Conversational Spanish 1

 For people with no experience with Spanish, this course is designed to encourage you to start learning the second most spoken language in the U.S. (about 45 million speak it).
 Starting with the alphabet and numbers, you鈥檒l be exploring what it is like speaking and understanding Spanish from the very beginning of the class.
-A textbook is required and may be purchased from the 69风流 Bookstore: 鈥淕et Started in Spanish: Absolute Beginner Course鈥 ISBN: 978-1444174922.
+A textbook is required and may be purchased from the 69风流 Bookstore: "Get Started in Spanish: Absolute Beginner Course" ISBN: 978-1444174922.

 • Instructor: Nelson Lara